 Work will begin in this area as early as the beginning of February.
 More details on roadway impacts to follow in the coming weeks.

 The traffic lanes have been shifted to the south side of the highway to accommodate tunnel construction on the north side of the highway.
 This traffic configuration will be in place through 2020.
 Crews continue excavation for the LRT tunnel.
 Pile driving to support excavation of the LRT tunnel has also begun.

 Red Circle Drive and Yellow Circle Drive in Minnetonka

-Construction starts next week to change the road configuration on Yellow and Red Circle Drives.
-Yellow Circle Drive will be temporarily dead ended where it connects to Red Circle Drive, and Yellow Circle will become a two-way roadway in the area south of Blue Circle Drive.
-A temporary by-pass road will also be built on Red Circle Drive.
-This roadway configuration will allow for ongoing tunnel construction on TH 62.
+Yellow and Red Circle Drives have been reconfigured.
+Yellow Circle Drive is temporarily dead ended with a cul-de-sac where it connects to Red Circle Drive, and Yellow Circle has become a two-way roadway in the area south of Blue Circle Drive.
+A temporary by-pass road has also been completed on Red Circle Drive.
+This roadway configuration will allow for ongoing tunnel construction on Highway 62 and will be in place until Fall 2020.
 See all detour maps here.

 Smetana Road in Minnetonka and Hopkins

-Smetana Road from Feltl Road to Nolan Drive is closed for up to a year.
+Smetana Road from Feltl Road to Nolan Drive is closed through 2020.
 A temporary bypass is in place west of the intersection of Smetana and Feltl roads to accommodate traffic in this area.
-See all detour maps here.
+See all detour maps here

 Minnesota River Bluffs Regional Trail in Hopkins